Categories

 How Do You Challenge a Financial Consent Order?

 Consent Orders and other financial settlement orders made in family proceedings are designed to be final.
 For this reason judges are very wary of allowing any challenges against them on appeal.
 However; this is not to say that Consent Orders cannot be challenged.
-They can be challenged and sometimes even years after they were entered into.
+They can be challenged and we have successfully overturned Consent Orders that were made more than 12 years earlier.
+Our experience in this area of law is exceptional because it is a very niche and specialised area of the law.

 I have had countless enquiries over the years as to whether a client has a good case to re-open a Consent order or final financial order.
 Although those with a chance are relatively few, I have personally conducted many such applications and, successfully.
 However; that doesn’t mean I can win any case – it needs to be one which fits into the very specific law on this topic.